95danlos/Task-Definition-Language/README.md

 ## Description
 The Task Definition Language is a domain-specific language for the development of heterogeneous multi-robot systems.
 It allows you to add your robots to the framework and then create a mission for a team of robots through a web interface.
 It is built on top of the robot operating system and is using an auction-based task allocation algorithm to distribute tasks amongst the robots.

+Setup on simulator requires Linux with ROS installed.
+Setup on real robots requires Linux with ROS installed on each robot and each robot must have a gps.

 <br />